 As you can see, the Internet gets a bad rap when it comes to getting medical advice.
 It isn’t all filled with amateurs sharing bad medical opinion.
 If you know where to look, and you focus on the sites with certified medical professionals running the show, you can get some excellent health advice from people who know what they’re talking about.
 Try using sites like HealthTap, in addition to the resources offered above, to get the best medical opinion possible.

 Remember – this should never replace diagnosis and treatment by your own doctor, but it’s a great way to keep yourself fully informed about what’s going on with your health.
-Don’t forget to use the best medicine reminder apps to stay on top of your medications, too.
+Don’t forget to use the best medicine reminder apps, like these ones to track your blood sugar levels, to stay on top of your medications, too.

 Image Credit: Image Credit: Ollyy via Shutterstock